AC'97: Front panel connector

 Computer motherboards often provide a connector to bring microphone and headphone signals to the computer's front panel with standard color jack.
 Intel provides a specification for that header; the signal assignments are different for AC'97 and Intel High Definition Audio headers.

 Operating system support

-AC'97 is supported by most operating systems, such as Windows (starting with Windows 98) and Linux.
-Under DOS, applications access the sound hardware directly instead of through the operating system, and most DOS applications do not support AC'97.
-64-bit versions of Windows 7 and later require a third-party driver for AC'97 support.
+AC'97 is supported by Windows (starting with Windows 95) and Linux.
+Under DOS, applications usually access the sound hardware directly instead of utilizing device drivers, and therefore most DOS applications do not support AC'97.
+64-bit versions of Windows 7 require a third-party driver for AC'97 support.